Super-exponential decay rates for eigenvalues and singular values of integral operators on the sphere: Introduction

 where $R<2$ and $M$ are positive numbers not depending on $n$ but both connected with the smoothness assumption.

-In this paper we follow some ideas of \cite{cas-men} and present improved spherical versions of Kotlyar's result quoted above.
+In this paper we follow some ideas of \cite{cas-men} and present spherical versions of Kotlyar's result quoted above.
 The paper is organized as follows.
-We state our main results in Section 2 after fixing some notations and providing the necessary definitions of integral operators on the spherical context as well as the concept of smoothness via Laplace-Beltrami derivatives.
-In Section 3 we discuss some spherical results to be used later.
-In Section 4 we prove the main theorems of this paper.
-Section 5 is reserved for showing that one of our results produces the best decay rates possible.
-We close the paper presenting a list of parametric families of kernels which fit Theorem \ref{maintheorem2} and are important for several applications.
+We state our main results in Section \ref{sec_main-results} after fixing some notations and providing the necessary definitions of integral operators on the spherical context as well as the concept of smoothness via Laplace-Beltrami derivatives.
+In Section \ref{sec_backg-sph} we discuss some spherical results to be used later.
+In Section \ref{sec_proofmain} we prove the main theorems of this paper.
+In Section \ref{sec_optimal} we present an example providing an optimality-type result.
+Section \ref{sec-examples} presents a list of parametric families of kernels which fit Theorem \ref{maintheorem2} and are important for several applications.
+In Section \ref{appendix} we explain how to obtain the main results in the setting of compact two-point homogeneous spaces.